Shantanu-0101/ReMind-You-App/README.md

 ## Features:

-- 📝 **Custom Reminder Text** — Write any message up to 100 characters
+- 📝 **Custom Reminder Text** — Write any message up to 100 characters.
 - 🕐 **Time Window** — Set a start and end time for when notifications should fire
 - 🔁 **Frequency Control** — Choose how many reminders to receive per day (5–100)
 - 📅 **Day Selector** — Pick which days of the week each reminder is active